ARM-software/synchronization-benchmarks/benchmarks/lockhammer/README.rst

  -a | --num-acquires          integer         number of acquires to do per thread

 experiment length (time-based):
- -T | --run-limit-seconds     float_seconds   each worker thread runs for this number of seconds -O | --run-limit-ticks       integer         each worker thread runs for this number of hardware timer ticks -I | --run-limit-inner-iterations  integer   number of inner iterations of measurement between hardware timer polls
+ -D | --run-limit-seconds     float_seconds   each worker thread runs for this number of seconds -O | --run-limit-ticks       integer         each worker thread runs for this number of hardware timer ticks -I | --run-limit-inner-iterations  integer   number of inner iterations of measurement between hardware timer polls
       --hwtimer-frequency     freq_hertz      Override HW timer frequency in Hertz instead of trying to determine it